Challenge 1

 Step 3: The more stable conjugate base corresponds with the more acidic proton

-Since conjugate base b is the most stable conjugate base, proton B is the most acidic of the three highlighted protons.
+Since conjugate base b is the most stable conjugate base, proton b is the most acidic of the three highlighted protons.